 At one time or another, we’ve all heard a kid declare, “I hate school!”
 This frustration may stem from a struggle with reading.
 Students with dyslexia face far greater obstacles than their classmates when it comes to building literacy skills.
-And those who don’t achieve reading proficiency by third grade are four times more likely to drop out of high school, according to a report from the Annie E. Casey Foundation.
+Early intervention is critical, yet only 40 states have passed legislation requiring student screening for dyslexia, according to the National Center on Improving Literacy.

-Testing for Dyslexia in Schools
+Testing for dyslexia in schools

 How can educators identify at-risk students and address their needs?
 Here are six steps to test a child for dyslexia.